 - 1. Biofeedback. - 2.
 Medical and surgical treatment of snoring, except when provided as a part of treatment for documented obstructive sleep apnea. - 3.
 Rehabilitation services and Manipulative Treatment to improve general physical condition that are provided to reduce potential risk factors, where significant therapeutic improvement is not expected, including routine, long-term or maintenance/preventive treatment. - 4.
 Speech therapy to treat stuttering, stammering, or other articulation disorders. - 5.
-Speech therapy, except when required for treatment of a speech impairment or speech dysfunction that results from Injury, stroke, cancer, Congenital Anomaly or autism spectrum disorder as identified under Rehabilitation Services Outpatient Therapy and Manipulative Treatment in Section 6, Additional Coverage Details. - 6.
+Speech therapy, except when required for diagnosis and treatment of a speech impairment, speech dysfunction, or hearing disorders that result from Injury, sickness, stroke, cancer, Congenital Anomaly or autism spectrum disorder as identified under Rehabilitation Services Outpatient Therapy and Manipulative Treatment in Section 6, Additional Coverage Details.
+There are no treatment limits to speech therapy once diagnosis of accident or illness is established as a covered benefit. - 6.
 Excision or elimination of hanging skin on any part of the body.
 Examples include plastic surgery procedures called abdominoplasty or abdominal panniculectomy and brachioplasty. - 7.
 Psychosurgery (lobotomy). - 8.
 Stand-alone multi-disciplinary smoking cessation programs.
 These are programs that usually include health care providers specializing in smoking cessation and may include a psychologist, social worker or other licensed or certified professional.
 The programs usually include intensive psychological support, behavior modification techniques and medications to control cravings. - 9.
 Chelation therapy, except to treat heavy metal poisoning. - 10.
 Physiological modalities and procedures that result in similar or redundant therapeutic effects when performed on the same body region during the same visit or office encounter. - 11.
-The following treatments for obesity: - Non-surgical treatment of obesity, even if for morbid obesity. - Surgical treatment of obesity unless there is a diagnosis of morbid obesity as described under Obesity Surgery in Section 6, Additional Coverage Details. - 12.
-Medical and surgical treatment of excessive sweating (hyperhidrosis).
+The following treatments for obesity: - Non-surgical treatment of obesity, even if for morbid obesity. - Surgical treatment of obesity unless there is a diagnosis of morbid obesity as described under Obesity Surgery in Section 6, Additional Coverage Details.

-- 13. The following services for the diagnosis and treatment of temporomandibular joint syndrome (TMJ): surface electromyography, Doppler analysis, vibration analysis, computerized mandibular scan or jaw tracking, craniosacral therapy, orthodontics, occlusal adjustment, and dental restorations. - 14.
+- 12. Medical and surgical treatment of excessive sweating (hyperhidrosis). - 13.
+The following services for the diagnosis and treatment of temporomandibular joint syndrome (TMJ): surface electromyography, Doppler analysis, vibration analysis, computerized mandibular scan or jaw tracking, craniosacral therapy, orthodontics, occlusal adjustment, and dental restorations. - 14.
 Breast reduction surgery except as coverage is required by the Women's Health and Cancer Rights Act of 1998 for which Benefits are described under Reconstructive Procedures in Section 6, Additional Coverage Details. - 15.
 Habilitative services or therapies for the purpose of general well-being or condition in the absence of a disabling condition. - 16.
 Intracellular micronutrient testing. - 17.
 Cellular and Gene Therapy services not received from a Designated Provider.